- 0.1 CBD Oil Side Effects: Introduction

 In addition to reacting to grapefruit medications, CBD may also act as a blood thinner, meaning it possibly lowers blood pressure.
 This can be a risk to individuals who depend on blood-thinning medications.
 Also, individuals undergoing surgery should avoid using CBD oil or products for a week to prevent any potential effects.

-CBD can become more effective when it’s used for long.
+CBD can become more effective when it’s used for a long period of time.
 Therefore, over a long period, individuals may not need to take the same MG of CBD to gain maximum effects.
 This also means that after using CBD oil for a few months, users should lower their doses to see if the results are the same.

 Vomiting is a rare side effect of CBD oil.
 A study from 2011 on rats discovered that cannabinoids reduce vomiting because of how it affects the CB1 receptors.
 Keep in mind that CBD reduces nausea by interacting with CB 1 receptors as well.
 However, in rare cases where vomiting occurs, patients should evaluate their entire diet.
 Vomiting can result from a lot of factors, including nausea.
 So, using CBD to reduce nausea may have caused the vomiting to begin with.